 Kathleen Lang, originally from Chicago, began her music career as a cruise-ship perfomer before settling down with her husband and daughter in Virginia-Highland, where she teaches lessons in her home studio.
 Kathleen began teaching at Eclectic Music in the fall of 2009 after having taken several years away from teaching when her daughter was young.
 She brings to teaching the same sense of joy and mindfulness that she gives to her other numerous creative pursuits, among them painting and dance.
 Kathleen makes a point of teaching her students how to practice and how to play with musicality, giving them a strong foundation to weather the rough patches and develop a strong love for their chosen instrument.

-Jessica Mavros recently completed a master's degree in piano performance at UGA.
+Jessica Mavros has a master's degree in piano performance at UGA.
 She also holds a bachelor's degree in piano pedagogy (i.e., a focus on piano teaching) from Shorter College in Rome, Georgia.
 She is an accomplished classical musician who has the patience, experience, and skill to teach young beginners as well as advanced players.
 A native of Canton, Georgia and a past Miss Shorter College, Jessica has an understated grace and a soft-spoken, kind demeanor that will be especially helpful for a student who may be transferring from another teacher.